 Viv Williams, consulting director, Symphony Legal

 If clients 'buy the lawyer', there is a high risk of losing them when their primary contact leaves the firm.
 Client transition plans are vital to reduce the risk.
-Prioritise high-value clients and the lawyers who own the relationships.

 Start by reviewing the firm's clients and identifying the lead lawyer for each of them.
 Even where there is a client team, it's usually clear who the primary contact is – for example, the lawyer who originally introduced the client, the lawyer whose practice area generates the highest share of billings, or the lawyer who the client tends to call and invite to events.